TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/cosmos.md

 The cosmos is arguably the most complex structure in the entire codebase.
 Its methods allow to, for example, create entities, access and modify them via returned [handles](entity_handle), clone or delete them.

-There are, however, exactly two *member fields* in the class:
+There are, however, exactly these *member fields* in the class:

 -
 ### Significant